Feralthedogg/Novum/README.md

 - **Design by Contract:**
   Novum includes a lightweight system to assert preconditions and postconditions in your functions.
 If conditions fail, the system will alert you immediately.
 - **Optional Enforcement:**
-  Contracts can be enabled during development for safety and debugging, and selectively disabled in production for performance.
+  Contracts can be enabled during development for safety and debugging, and selectively disabled in production.

 ### API
 - `Assert(condition bool, msg string)`